foundersandcoders/Node-Shell-Workshop/LESSON2.md

 stdin.on('end', () => {
   console.log(data);
 });
-//stdin has access to the 'data' and 'end' event listeners as it is a read stream.
 ```

+*This is exactly the same as our read stream example at the top of this readme, as
+process.openStdin() is a read stream!*

 ### Project